Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 Just beyond Goodwood House along the Hillclimb, the 2nd Dukes banqueting house was also known as "one of the finest rooms in England" (George Vertue 1747).

-Join us once again for a behind-the-scenes tour of the stunning Woking headquarters of the McLaren group.
+An exclusive factory tour for our GRRC Fellowship.
+Join us once again for a behind-the-scenes tour of the stunning Woking headquarters of the McLaren Group.

 The iconic glass-walled building, designed by Lord Norman Foster, houses the original McLaren Technology Centre, which acts as the main headquarters for the group, and the newer McLaren Production Centre, primarily used for manufacturing McLaren Automotive cars.
 Explore both in this exclusive GRRC guided tour.

 Not already a part of the GRRC?
-Explore how you can become a GRRC Fellow here to access a calendar of motorsport events.
+Explore how you can become a GRRC Fellowship Member here to access a calendar of motorsport events.

-Due to the popularity of our factory tours, we operate a ballot to randomly select members to be offered a place.
-Ballots open approximately two months before the date of the tour, and those that are successful will be notified around one month before the factory tour date.
+Due to the popularity of our factory tours, we operate a ballot to randomly select Members to be offered a place.
+Ballots close one month before the date of the tour, and those that are successful will be notified before the factory tour date.